Welcome

 Review and Production

-Legal teams review the processed data to determine its relevance to the issues in the dispute and to identify any documents subject to legal privilege.
-Technology-assisted review (TAR), including predictive coding, is often employed to manage large datasets efficiently.
+Legal teams review the processed data to determine its relevance to the issues in the dispute and to identify any documents subject to legal privilege or confidentiality.
+Review strategies should be documented and justified if challenged.
+Quality control (QC), sampling, and defensible protocols help show the search was reasonable.

 Key Term: Predictive Coding

 A form of technology-assisted review (TAR) where software uses algorithms, trained by human reviewers coding a sample set of documents, to predict the relevance of a larger dataset.
+It can significantly reduce review volumes and costs when used with appropriate validation and QC.

 Relevant, non-privileged ESI is then produced to the opposing party in an agreed format, often electronically.
+Parties should include a privilege log describing withheld documents by category (without disclosing privileged content) and apply redactions to irrelevant or sensitive material where appropriate.

 Proportionality and Reasonable Searches